berthubert/trifecta/README.md

  * Provide an easy on-ramp for "C++ people" to using modern web technology
    * Using a non-bloated minimal framework (alpine.js)
  * Showcase modern C++ and build tools (Meson)
-   * A Rust version of the backend is very welcome!
-   * A Go version of the backend is very welcome!
+   * A Rust, Go, whatever, version of the backend is very welcome!
  * Build something that is extremely robust and secure and does not need monthly updates.
-   * Still get high-end features
+   * But still delivers high-end features
  * Actually get an image sharing site for your friends/company
    * Does not provide (moderation) infrastructure for uploads by the public
  * Be a template for other projects

-Once done, in ~1000 lines of C++ & Javascript, this will get you a safe and secure image sharing site that you could run yourself and forget about.
+In ~1000 lines of C++ & Javascript, this gets you a safe and secure image sharing site that you could run yourself and hopefully forget about.

 > Note: the security goals have not yet been achieved, heavy development is
 > ongoing.
 There are no known problems though.